jasonHKU0907/MCA-Sign-Segmentation-Project/README.md

 3rd Brain registration

 The data pre-processing steps are now uploaded.
 Models and weights will be shared later upon the publication of our research.

+- [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) - please cite this paper if you use the VGG models in your work.